gloryjain/Foodie_App/README.md

 # Foodie_App
 Submission for my Capital One Summit Challenge
+Used Bootstrap for the website and python for the backend

 Use the yelp_api.py to locally run and print out recommendations based on your inputs!
 For example: